watson-developer-cloud/conversation-connector/channels/facebook/README.md

 That's it.
 You're all set.
 You can now go to Facebook Messenger, search for your Facebook bot (or the Facebook page you subscribed to), and talk to it!

 ## Manual deployment

+**Note:** The manual deployment process is supported only on Linux/UNIX and macOS systems.

 1. Clone or download this GitHub repo to your local file system.